tx-21/MPhil-thesis/Thesis/Chap 4_Resutls and Discussion/results-from-exp.md

-# Exp-1
+# RESULTS
-## GRU
+## Exp-1 (NH$_{3}$N baseline model)
+* The results showed LSTM was the best performanced model in average.
-* All the data-proprocessing methods improved the model performance.
+* All the pre-processing methods improved the model performance significantly compared to train model with observed NH$_{3}$N, except or has the poorest results for LSTM model.
-* Obs has the lowest std.
-* Obs has the highest rmse.
-* sg7 has lowest rmse.
-## RNN
-* Obs has the highest rmse.
-* RNN-sg5 has std of 0.0002 compared to others (0.0028~0.01)
-* sg7 has lowest rmse.
-## LSTM
-* Obs has the highest rmse.
-* or has lowest rmse and std.
-## DNN
-* All rmse are close to each other, ew3 has the lowest.
-## CNN
-* sg5 and sg7 share similar performance (also he lowest rmse)
-* beside sg7 and sg7, the algorithm is extremely unstable.
+* ew3 and ew3 with LSTM model have the best performance.
+* Since of other models, the performance of each model with differect pro-processing methods are different, therefore, i will use all the preprocessing method in the next optimization stage.
-## RF
+## Exp-2
-* Most RF models have lower rmse compared to DNN models, and all the RF std are lower than DNN.
+(use LSTM + ew2/3/4, sg5/7/9, or)

-## Conclusion
+## Exp-5
-* For recursive neural networks, all the pre-processing methods can improve the baseline model performance.
+* All the pre-processing methods improved the model performance significantly compared to train model with observed NH$_{3}$N.
-* The performance of RF and DNN don't improve with data pre-processing methods.
-* The best model in sequence are:
+* LSTM has the best performance in average.

-  * GRU sg7, 0.2090
-  * RNN sg7, 0.2173
-  * LSTM or, 0.2185
+## Exp-6
+(use LSTM + ew2/3/4, sg5/7/9, or)